PchelaTF/site_AOD/README.md

 # site_AOD
-adaptive landing page about bicycles
+Adaptive landing page about bicycles.
+Created using Flex-box. you can watch it in github-pages